 Take this example: perhaps you used to post anything and everything on Instagram, from blurry pictures of your kids to a random flower in your garden to an aerial shot of yesterday’s lunch.
 But recently you decided to kick things up a notch and took a silent oath to only post gorgeous food-related photos.
 You want to start blogging more about recipes and nutrition, so it made sense to you to have an Instagram that matches.

 But crikey!
 8 people have unfollowed you ever since you switched your focus!
 Is it because they don’t like Pad Thai or because…they don’t like you?
 Actually, it’s probably neither.
 In fact, you’re just weeding out the people who wouldn’t be interested in your narrowed niche anyways.
 Thinking about it this way, unfollowers are a great thing.
+When someone unfollows you on Instagram let’s say, you’re actually filtering out people who are not your ideal customer.
 Isn’t it better to build a community of people who LOVE what you create?
 While you may lose a few followers if you’re transitioning your focus, you will gain plenty more in the long run.

 2. You’re allowing engagement to flourish with your other followers.

 Nothing says trouble like thousands of followers who completely ignore you.
 It’s better to have a small, engaged audience, than to have massive amounts of people who skip over all of your blog posts.
-By having people unfollow you, you’re allowing engagement with your other followers to really thrive.
+By having people unfollow you on Instagram, for instance, you’re allowing engagement with your other followers to really thrive.
 You’re building a community of people who care.
 And that is certainly more valuable than the opposite.